Ateneo de Iloilo: Recent years

 With the incessant clamor of SMCS alumni and the local Iloilo community to let their children study in a Jesuit school, a plan for expansion and transfer to a new and spacious site was initiated.

 On April 30, 2004, a Memorandum of Agreement was signed by Jesuit Father Provincial Romeo J. Intengan, S.J., Fr.
 Manuel A. Uy Jr., S.J., Director of SMCS, and Victor F. Pison of the Kauuturan Pison Development Corporation (KAPIDECO).
 The latter was donating 2.5 hectares of land to be part of the 7.5-hectare campus of a new Ateneo, the first in the Visayas.
-Archbishop Angel Lagdameo of the Archdiocese of Jaro and Iloilo City Mayor Jerry P. Treñas, an Ateneo de Manila alumnus, witnessed the MOA signing which formalized the establishment of the Ateneo de Iloilo – Santa Maria Catholic School, a Jesuit school separate from the parish.
+Archbishop Angel Lagdameo of the Archdiocese of Jaro and Iloilo City Mayor Jerry Treñas, an Ateneo de Manila alumnus, witnessed the MOA signing, which formalized the establishment of the Ateneo de Iloilo – Santa Maria Catholic School, a Jesuit school separate from the parish.

 The new school campus is on a 7.5-hectare property in Barangay San Rafael, Mandurriao District, Iloilo City.
 This site is the new main campus of the school.
 Buildings for the preschool, grade school, high school, and administration were constructed in this new campus, along with a covered gymnasium, sports complex, and church.
 Phase 1 of the master plan of the new campus was completed and the High School Department transferred to the new site in June 2010.

 Groundbreaking rites for the construction of a four-story building (Phase 2) worth P200 million for the use of the Grade School Department and the Administration were held on June 1, 2013.
 Construction of the Grade School and Administration buildings (Phase 2) began in late 2013.
 It was opened for Preschool and Grades 1–2 in 2016 and became fully operational in the school year after.

 The school has totally transferred to the new site in Barangay San Rafael, Mandurriao District, Iloilo City, in 2017, with 2,100 students and 200 faculty and staff.
 The old campus at General Blanco Street is now being used as a center for evangelization and pastoral activities by the Jesuits.
 School year 2018–2019 marks the school's Golden Anniversary with a theme: 60 years of forming leaders ignited by love and service.